IBM Cloud Docs

 VPC cluster service architecture

-Review the architecture diagrams and then scroll through the following table for a description of master and worker node components in Red Hat OpenShift on IBM Cloud clusters that run version 4 on virtual private cloud (VPC) compute infrastructure.
+Review the architecture diagrams and then scroll through the following table for a description of master and worker node components in Red Hat OpenShift on IBM Cloud clusters that run on virtual private cloud (VPC) compute infrastructure.

 Cluster with public and private cloud service endpoints